 If you are displaying your screen, switch to video by clicking “Stop Share” from the menu at the top of the screen shown in the red box:

 Video conferences are a great way to meet – and stay connected with – your classmates, instructor, and teacher aids (TA).
 To make sure you get the most out of every session, keep the following tips and tricks in mind:

 - Find a quiet location to join your session, and ensure you have access to a fast LAN connection or excellent Wi-Fi signal (if you’re on campus, use Eduroam).

 - Log in to every session using your full first and last name.

 - Join a session a few minutes early to test your audio and video connections.
 You should also make sure you have the latest Zoom app downloaded (Zoom.us menu > Check for updates)

 - Use a headset (or earbuds) instead of speakers and a microphone.
 The connection may sound fine to you, but speakers and a microphone generate too much static for others.

-- Mute your audio unless you are speaking (or in line to speak) so as to prevent unintentional background noise from disrupting the conversation.
+- Mute your audio unless you are speaking (or in line to speak) to prevent unintentional background noise from disrupting the conversation.

-- When video is enabled, speak to the camera (and not to the screen).
+- When the video is enabled, speak to the camera (and not to the screen).